Apple Magic Keyboard with Touch ID and Numeric Keypad Keyboard Review

 This keyboard has satisfactory single-key latency performance, specifically when used over a wired connection.
 It's suitable for casual gaming but unsuitable for playing games where input speed is important, such as competitive FPS or rhythm games.

-We expect most people will use this keyboard wirelessly over a Bluetooth connection.
+We expect most people to use this keyboard wirelessly over a Bluetooth connection.
 The Single-Key Latency performance over a Bluetooth connection is significantly higher and much more inconsistent.
 It's still perfectly well-suited for everyday browsing or work, but you may notice slight, occasional delays even when playing casual games.

 4.0